 We have examined where changes can be made to reduce transport emissions and how to set these changes in motion in a Green Logistics Project.

 Ship transport produces very few emissions per ton of freight, even when the voyage goes halfway around the world.

-The greatest percentage of our products by far travel the longest distances by container ship and train.
+VAUDE products are primarily transported by large container ship and by train from their production facilities to our warehouse.
 This type of transport is responsible for a very low amount of emissions per individual product.

 VAUDE products cover three major stages of transport:

-Whenever it is possible in light of customs legalities and organizational considerations, goods are delivered directly from producer to our major customers or to the recipient country without a detour into our warehouse, for example, to our customers within Asia - see also Our Markets.
+Whenever it is possible in light of customs legalities and organizational considerations, goods are delivered directly from producer to our major customers or to the recipient country without a detour into our warehouse, for example, to our customers within Asia - see also "Our Markets".

 We try to avoid airfreight from producers to VAUDE – the costs alone are reason enough for this.
 Sometimes, however, we have no other choice in order to deliver goods on time to our customers.

 When producers are responsible for the time constraints, they need to cover the costs of airfreight, which means that these figures are not included in the VAUDE Carbon Footprint.
 We are now implementing an improvement measure for this: We create solid data transparency across all airfreight with VAUDE products.
 From the data, we can draw insights into how airfreight can be avoided in the course of the year - no matter who was responsible for it.

 The processes in our own warehouse in Tettnang-Obereisenbach have already been largely optimized by state-of-the-art technology.
 The dispatch from the central warehouse in Obereisenbach to our customers (specialist dealers) is pack volume optimized and collected by truck - first with fully loaded container units to the shipping company hub, then by truck to the respective region, and only the last 20 kilometers by courier vehicle.

 Our shipping partners themselves highly value climate protection and are continuing to develop further in this area.